shadowezz/Productiv/docs/UserGuide.md

 #### Editing a contact: `edit`

-Edits an existing contact in your contact list.
+Edits an existing contact in your displayed contact list.

 Format: `edit INDEX [n/NAME] [e/EMAIL] [p/PHONE_NUMBER] [d/DESCRIPTION]`
 * `INDEX` is the index number of the contact in your displayed contact list.